Mechanical Theory of Nonequilibrium Coexistence and Motility-Induced Phase Separation: Nonequilibrium Interfacial Phenomena

 The polarization density, implicated above in the violation of the equilibrium Maxwell construction, can be understood as follows.
 From the momentum balance, the difference in $p_{\rm C}$ between the two phases is balanced by the integral of the active force density: $p_{\rm C}(\rho^{\rm liq}) - p_{\rm C}(\rho^{\rm gas}) = \int_{z^{\rm gas}}^{z^{\rm liq}} \zeta U_0 m_z dz$.
 Particles at the interface are oriented and exert active forces \textit{towards} the phase with a higher interaction pressures or density, suppressing the removal of particles from the liquid phase.
 In the absence of these interfacial active forces (and in the absence of attractive cohesive forces keeping the liquid intact), there would be nothing to prevent the complete dissolution of the liquid phase.

-The internally-generated active force density engenders a unique non-monotonic trend in the interfacial width, predicted by our theory (see Fig.~\ref{fig:figure5}).
+The internally-generated active force density engenders a unique non-monotonic trend in the interfacial width (see Materials and Methods), predicted by our theory (see Fig.~\ref{fig:figure5}).
 This behavior was first observed in the simulations of Lauersdorf et al.~\cite{Lauersdorf2021} and reproduced here in our simulations of active spheres (Fig.~\ref{fig:figure5} inset).
-This trend is in stark contrast to interfaces in equilibrium systems where the width of the interface decreases monotonically as the system is taken deeper into the coexistence region.
-We emphasize that the width obtained from our theory is the intrinsic width, $w_0$, as, unlike the width from simulations, $w$, it does not include capillary fluctuations.
-These two widths, however, are expected and indeed found to be correlated.
+This trend is in stark contrast to interfaces in equilibrium systems where the width of the interface decreases monotonically as the system is taken deeper into the coexistence region. {Again, while a small gradient theory is not expected to quantitatively capture the structure of the interface, our theory is able to capture this effect qualitatively.}

 To illustrate that the origins of this unique nonequilibrium effect are again rooted in the interfacial active force density, consider the following.
 As one moves deeper into the two-phase region, the difference in interaction pressures (or densities) between coexisting phases increases, and so must the total active force provided by the particles at the interface to maintain this density difference.
 For sufficiently low activities, the active force required can be achieved by amplifying the active force density, $\zeta U_0 m_z = \zeta U_0 \rho \langle q_z \rangle$, by better alignment of particle orientations $\langle q_z \rangle$ towards the liquid phase, which results in a more compact and thinner interface.
 However, this reinforcement mode is limited due to the upper bound of the magnitude of the active force density imposed by perfect alignment $\langle q_z \rangle = 1$.
 To supply the large required active force needed at high activity, the width of the interface must increase with activity -- once a packed layer of particles is fully aligned, more layers are necessary to produce the required active force.